How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 - Response speed to clients — in B2B sales specifically, time from inquiry to qualified proposal directly affects win rate

 What failure looks like: RAG returns what looks most like the right answer.
-On 3,400 SKUs with hard compatibility constraints, "looks like correct" is not the same as "is correct."
-The team measured back-and-forth reduction (20%) while the real criterion — engineer review eliminated — was never agreed.
-When we moved to a dual-agent system on PostgreSQL with real-time validation, first-pass accuracy hit 100% on standard configurations, review left the standard path, and quote capacity grew 340% — in five weeks.
+On 3,400 SKUs with hard compatibility constraints, similarity scoring and factual correctness diverge fast, and the team has no detector for the gap.
+The team measured back-and-forth reduction (20%) while the real criterion (engineer review eliminated) was never agreed.
+When we moved to a dual-agent system on PostgreSQL with real-time validation, first-pass accuracy hit 100% on standard configurations, review left the standard path, and quote capacity grew 340% in five weeks.

 5. KPIs for High-Stakes AI